 The DICN-enabled switch provides interfaces, including forwarding table application programming interface (API), storage management API, and interoperation API, to ICN instances to manage the resources allocated to them.
 The forwarding table API is used to instruct the forwarding management logic to manipulate one or more forwarding tables for a particular ICN instance.
-The storage management API is responsible for managing local caching policy in storage management logic or caching content in the content storage under the control of the controller.
-The interoperation API is designed to guide the interoperation logic to encapsulate and/or translate packets received from an incompatible user.
+The storage management API is responsible for managing local caching policy in storage management logic or caching content in the content storage under the control of the DICN-Enabled controller.
+The interoperation API is designed to guide the interoperation logic to encapsulate packets and/or perform protocol translation received from an incompatible user.

 DICN-Enabled Controller

-The controller is responsible for managing virtualized physical network resources for each ICN instance.
+The DICN-Enabled controller is responsible for managing virtualized physical network resources for each ICN instance.
 The DICN-enabled controller provides five modules for ICNSPs, as shown in Figure 9-1.
-These five modules are responsible for maintaining information about content sources and destinations (content manager), routing and topology (routing manager), the policies for managing physical content storage (storage manager), how to provide secure service (security manager), and how to interoperate with other ICN instances (interoperation manager).
-Each ICNSP can deploy its own ICN instance according to the specification of a particular ICN architecture by selecting some modules to instantiate.
+The content manager is responsible for maintaining information about content sources and destinations.
+The routing manager is used to maintain the topology of this ICN instance and perform ICN-related routing algorithms.
+The storage manager is used to set the policies for managing physical content storage.
+The security manager is responsible for providing secure service.
+The interoperation manager is used to guide the interoperation with other ICN instances.
+Each ICNSP can deploy its own ICN instance according to the specification of a particular ICN architecture by selecting appropriate modules to instantiate.

 Security Consideration

-This Recommendation has some security considerations similar to those pertinent to data aware networking and aligns with the security requirements specified in [ITU-T Y.3033].
+This Recommendation has some security considerations similar to those pertinent to data aware networking and aligns with the security requirements specified in [b-ITU-T Y.3033].
 Specifically, the following are required:

-Secure channel: the channels between controller and switch and among controllers are required to be secured and also have good privacy protection.
+Secure channel: the channels between controller and switch and that among controllers are required to be secured and also have good privacy protection.

 Bibliography